-^{(&}lt;sup>1) OJ 56, 4.4.
+(1) OJ 56, 4.4.
 1964, p.
 878/64.
 Directive as amended by the 1972 Act of Accession.

 (2) OJ L 228, 16.8.1973, p.
-3. Directive as last amended by Directive 2002/87/ EC.
+3. Directive as last amended by Directive 2002/87/EC.

-- (18) Credit institutions that are authorised under Directive 2000/12/ EC of the European Parliament and of the Council of 20 March 2000 relating to the taking up and pursuit of the business of credit institutions (1) should not need another authorisation under this Directive in order to provide investment services or perform investment activities.
-When a credit institution decides to provide investment services or perform investment activities the competent authorities, before granting an authorisation, should verify that it complies with the relevant provisions of this Directive. - (19) In cases where an investment firm provides one or more investment services not covered by its authorisation, or performs one or more investment activities not covered by its authorisation, on a non-regular basis it should not need an additional authorisation under this Directive. - (20) For the purposes of this Directive, the business of the reception and transmission of orders should also include bringing together two or more investors thereby bringing about a transaction between those investors. - (21) In the context of the forthcoming revision of the Capital Adequacy framework in Basel II, Member States recognise the need to re-examine whether or not investment firms who execute client orders on a matched principal basis are to be regarded as acting as principals, and thereby be subject to additional regulatory capital requirements. - (22) The principles of mutual recognition and of home Member State supervision require that the Member States' competent authorities should not grant or should withdraw authorisation where factors such as the content of programmes of operations, the geographical distribution or the activities actually carried on indicate clearly that an investment firm has opted for the legal system of one Member State for the purpose of evading the stricter standards in force in another Member State within the territory of which it intends to carry on or does carry on the greater part of its activities.
+- subject to authorisation by their home Member States in order to protect investors and the stability of the financial system. - (18) Credit institutions that are authorised under Directive 2000/12/EC of the European Parliament and of the Council of 20 March 2000 relating to the taking up and pursuit of the business of credit institutions (1) should not need another authorisation under this Directive in order to provide investment services or perform investment activities.
+When a credit institution decides to provide investment services or perform investment activities the competent authorities, before granting an authorisation, should verify that it complies with the relevant provisions of this Directive. - (19) In cases where an investment firm provides one or more investment services not covered by its authorisation, or performs one or more investment activities not covered by its authorisation, on a non-regular basis it should not need an additional authorisation under this Directive. - (20) For the purposes of this Directive, the business of the reception and transmission of orders should also include bringing together two or more investors thereby bringing about a transaction between those investors. - (21) In the context of the forthcoming revision of the Capital Adequacy framework in Basel II, Member States recognise the need to re-examine whether or not investment firms who execute client orders on a matched principal basis are to be regarded as acting as principals, and thereby be subject to additional regulatory capital requirements. - The principles of mutual recognition and of home Member State (22)supervision require that the Member States' competent authorities should not grant or should withdraw authorisation where factors such as the content of programmes of operations, the geographical distribution or the activities actually carried on indicate clearly that an investment firm has opted for the legal system of one Member State for the purpose of evading the stricter standards in force in another Member State within the territory of which it intends to carry on or does carry on the greater part of its activities.
 An investment firm which is a legal person should be authorised in the Member State in which it has its registered office.
-An investment firm which is not a legal person should be authorised in the Member State in which it has its head office. addition, Member States should require that an In investment firm's head office must always be situated in its home Member State and that it actually operates there. - (23) An investment firm authorised in its home Member State should be entitled to provide investment services or perform investment activities throughout the Community without the need to seek a separate authorisation from the competent authority in the Member State in which it wishes to provide such services or perform such activities. - (24) Since certain investment firms are exempted from certain obligations imposed by Council Directive 93/6/EEC of 15 March 1993 on the capital adequacy of investment firms and credit institutions (2), they should be obliged to hold either a minimum amount of capital or professional indemnity insurance or a combination of both.
-The adjustments of the amounts of that insurance should take into account adjustments made in the framework of Directive 2002/92/EC of the European Parliament and of the Council of 9 December 2002 on insurance mediation (3).
-This particular treatment for the purposes of capital adequacy should be without prejudice to any decisions regarding the appropriate treatment of these firms under future changes to Community legislation on capital adequacy.
+An investment firm which is not a legal person should be authorised in the Member State in which it has its head office.
+In addition, Member States should require that an investment firm's head office must always be situated in its home Member State and that it actually operates there. - (23) An investment firm authorised in its home Member State should be entitled to provide investment services or perform investment activities throughout the Community without the need to seek a separate authorisation from the competent authority in the Member State in which it wishes to provide such services or perform such activities. - (24) Since certain investment firms are exempted from certain obligations imposed by Council Directive 93/6/EEC of 15 March 1993 on the capital adequacy of investment firms and credit institutions (2), they should be obliged to hold either a minimum amount of capital or professional indemnity insurance or a combination of both.
+The adjustments of the amounts of that insurance should take into account adjustments made in the framework of Directive 2002/92/EC of the European Parliament

-$^(^1)$ OJ L 126, 26.5.2000, p.
-1. Directive as last amended by Directive 2002/87/ ${\rm EC.}$
+(1) OJ L 126, 26.5.2000, p.
+1. Directive as last amended by Directive 2002/87/EC.